 The franchise agreement

-There are only a limited number of UK lawyers familiar with the complexity of franchise agreements, and only some of those have the necessary skills to advise a business on the best way to structure a franchise agreement.
+Few solicitors are sufficiently familiar with the complexities of the different types of franchise agreements.
+Even fewer, have the necessary skills to advise a business on the best way to structure a Franchise Agreement.

 We strongly recommend that you seek professional advice from a bfa accredited UK Franchise Lawyer.
 These are solicitors with specialised experience in franchising - from franchise agreements to litigation.